Important: Join our email list for alerts about changes and updates.

-Dates - Venue - Garden Tours - Banquets - Promos
+Dates - Venue - Garden Tours - Banquets - Plant Sale - Promos

-The convention hotel is The Desmond, a beautiful hotel nestled in the historic Chester County.
+The convention hotel is The Desmond Malvern, a DoubleTree by Hilton Hotel.
+It is a beautiful hotel nestled in the historic Chester County.
 The Desmond features deluxe 4-poster King Size beds.
 But, if you choose, you may have 2 Queen Size beds.

 Until May 1, 2019, we have 80 rooms blocked out for 4 nights, Wednesday night through Saturday night, and 15 rooms blocked out for Tuesday night at the convention rate of $149.
 Guests arriving on shoulder nights will be accommodated at the convention rate.